The Care and Feeding of the AR/M16 Platform Rifles

 (.448" to .476")

 Brownells offers an magazine check gage (#080000744) that can be used to check magazines.
 It is a copy of the US military gage, part no. 13023560 "magazine feed lips wear tool."
 The gauge seems to be based on "drawing #2" and is made with a slight taper with .454" at the bottom and .476" at the top..
-To use it remove magazine follower and spring or push the follower down away from the feed lips.
+To use it, remove the magazine follower and spring or push the follower down away from the feed lips.
 Slide the slotted portion of the lower leg down the back of the magazine from the top of the magazine.
 The upper portion of the gauge has a very slight taper and should stop just as the gauge has entered the magazine (a "Go" measurement of .454").
 If it does not enter the feed lips the magazine should be rejected.
 The wide part of the gage ("No-Go") is .475" If it enters the fed lips to the top of the gage or if the gage goes completely through the feed lips the magazine should be rejected.

-If the magazine is rejected the feed lips can be adjusted with a Brownells Magazine Feed Lip Tool (#080000314).
+If the magazine is rejected, the feed lips can be adjusted with a Brownells Magazine Feed Lip Tool (#080000314).
 However, if you repair a magazine I would STRONGLY recommend that repaired magazine NOT be used for critical applications and relegated to training use only.
 With "plastic" polymer other composite materials magazines the magazines will need to be scrapped or relegated to training use only.
 Such magazines should be prominently marked to prevent them from being used in critical applications.

 Brownells Gage Military Gage